 The subject and content of the Crazy Christmas Cabaret scripts change every year, but the essential elements are still there - "booing" the villain, the singalongs, the "dame".
 These elements all come from from the traditional British "panto" which is presented at Christmas-time in England, but gradually Vivienne McKee have also developed not only her own running-gags from year to year, but also running-characters!

-The irrepressible Dr Van Helsingør fra Elsinore has now become a annual "must".
+The irrepressible Dr Van Helsingør fra Elsinore has now become an almost annual "must".

 Since his first introduction, as the vampire-killer in "Dracula" in 1986, he has popped up every year in increasingly odd guises: as the witch doctor in "Robinson Crusoe" , as the Viking chief in "Oh What a Knight!", and even as the genie of the "P.H." lamp in "Aladdin", but every year he limps onto the stage with his doctor’s bag, his deerstalker, red beard and sensible Ecco shoes and announces:

 "My name is Dr Van Helsingør fra Elsinore, but you can call me Bent!".